 You can also connect Klok to other time-tracking apps, such as Harvest and Freshbooks (more on them later), for added functionality.
 Other Klok functions include timesheets that can be exported, generation of invoices and dashboard reporting.

 With Harvest, you’ll never have an excuse not to track your time.
 Not only will it run on your Mac, but it’s also available on your phone, web browser, and even your Apple Watch.

 Plus, once you integrate it with the other apps you use, you’ll see the option to track your time pop up in Trello, Jira, Zendesk, and so on.

 Harvest also makes it easy to get paid.
 Once you’ve completed a task or work cycle, you can instantly convert your billable hours into invoices.
 Want to add an expense?
 Just snap a picture of your receipt, and the cost will be pulled into your invoice.

-Probably the best choice if you’re looking for a free mac time tracking application, Freshbooks is both a time- and finance management tool.
+If you’re looking for a free Mac time tracking application, Freshbooks is both a time and finance management tool.
 You can track team time sheets, set timers and time limits, or handle accounting tasks from the Freshbooks desktop widget.